 Peanut Butter Cup Ice Cream "Cake" Pie

-Take 1 quart of the softened ice cream and spread evenly into the chilled crust.
-Sprinkle the crushed cookies.
+- Take 1 quart of the softened ice cream and spread evenly into the chilled crust.
+Sprinkle the crushed cookies over the top.
 Return to freezer for 20-30 minutes.